Our 2023 programme is now closed for recruitment. You can register your interest for our 2024 programme here:

 • 4 personal statement-style questions on your experiences, skills and motivation

 Please note that there is a timed assessment within this application.
 We will be asking 3 Maths-based questions with 15 minutes.
-If you have any reasonable adjustments that require extra time, please email us at phd@hdruk.ac.uk BEFORE opening this assessment.
+If you have any reasonable adjustments that require extra time, please email us at phd@hdruk.ac.uk before opening this assessment.

 Please ensure that your university details (course, dates and university) are up-to-date to ensure proof of your eligibility for our programme.
 We would also recommend checking the contact details (phone and email) on your CV are current and match those in your application.